resbaz/nectar-cloud-lessons/Resources/Play.md

 **Narrator**

-> Our fine play takes place inside a dodgy sharehouse in brunswick, cunningly named with great foresight by the victorian builders: “computer”
+> Our fine play takes place inside a dodgy sharehouse in brunswick, cunningly named with great foresight by the victorian builders: "computer"

 > And now, our cast will introduce themselves: